rishabh0022/Competitive-Programming-Algorithms/README.md

-A repo for the implementation of the famous algorithms used in competetive programming
+A repo for the implementation of the famous algorithms used in competitive programming